bcgov/data-publication/pages/dps_bcdc_w_resource_mgmt_ui.md

 There are four types of Resources using in the BC Data Catalogue.

-1. Resources may reside, depending on type and size within the Catalogue database itself (Data Store) or be externally referenced.
-2. Resources which are sourced from the BC Geographic Warehouse (BCGW) are managed differently.
-3. Resources may be only metadata about a resource that is not accessible or requires authorization to access.
-    + If a resource requires authorization, we recommend that that process or form is linked as a resource to the record, e.g. [Request Archaeology Information](https://catalogue.data.gov.bc.ca/dataset/a6d58d20-8e19-46ba-b5a0-f02e436fa765/resource/cbbd35ea-8ddb-4cb4-b717-d897e5303dc3).

 ### Application

 A type of resource associated to a record, which is used for applications that provide access to data.